kalbhor/MusicRepair/README.md

   -c, --config          Add API keys to config

-  -d REPAIR_DIRECTORY, --dir REPAIR_DIRECTORY
-                        Specifies the directory where the music files are located
+  -d, --dir             Specifies the directory where the music files are located

   -R, --recursive       Specifies whether or not to run recursively
                         in the given music directory

-  -r REVERT_DIRECTORY, --revert REVERT_DIRECTORY
-                        Specifies the directory where music files
+  -r, --revert          Specifies the directory where music files
                         that need to be reverted are located

   -n, --norename        Does not rename files to song title

-  --format RENAME_FORMAT
-                        Specify the title format used in renaming, these keywords will be replaced respectively:
+  --format              Specify the title format used in renaming,
+                        these keywords will be replaced respectively:
                         {title}{artist}{album}
 ```